Skip to content

 • summaries also have provenance and are not "truth by default."

-5. The Most Dangerous Path: Writing Memory Directly in the Hot Path Without a Filter
+6. The Most Dangerous Path: Writing Long-Term Memory Directly in the Hot Path

 Teams often do this: the model replies, the runtime immediately calls save_memory(), and from that point it is treated as convenient automation.
-In the short term, it looks nice.
-In the long term, problems almost always appear.
+In the short term, it looks elegant.
+Then the problems almost always appear.

 • the write happens under latency pressure;